 In pursuing their objective of improving the analysis, evaluation and production of argumentative discourse, argumentation theorists take account of the point of departure of argumentation, consisting of the explicit and implicit material and procedural premises that serve as the starting point, and the layout of the argumentation displayed in the constellation of propositions explicitly or implicitly advanced in support of the standpoints at issue.
 Both the point of departure and the layout of argumentation are to be judged by appropriate standards of evaluation that are in agreement with all requirements a rational judge who judges reasonably should comply with.
-This means that the descriptive and normative aims of argumentation theory as a discipline can be specified as follows:12 the model, but so far no fully-fledged argumentation theory without a critical dimension has been developed.
+This means that the descriptive and normative aims of argumentation theory as a discipline can be specified as follows:11

+10Only in case of a purely descriptive theory the empirical research could be aimed at testing the model, but so far no fully-fledged argumentation theory without a critical dimension has been developed.